MarshalPaterson/flickr-example/README.md

 ![folder structure](https://github.com/MarshalPaterson/flickr-example/blob/main/SolutionDesign/folders.png)

-# Builds are at:
-Android: flickr -> android -> app -> release -> app-release.apk

 # React Native is Awesome!!!

 ### TODO
 Screen Orientation on iOS is working, though Styles sheets need to change.
 On Android not changing.
-Consider: https://github.com/yamill/react-native-orientation
+Consider: https://github.com/yamill/react-native-orientation.
+Also on Android on some devices needs more padding.

 ### Security options
 For best practices on React Native security please review, this would need to be added.